HookToSky/django-driver-tracker/README.md

 source virtual-env/bin/activate
 pip3 install -r requirements.txt
  ```
 3) We should create and activate a postgres database.
 It is created without password in this example.
-We can alsocreate the database using PgAdmin4 with GUI.
+We can also create the database using PgAdmin4 with GUI.
  ```sh
   sudo service postgresql initdb sudo service enable postgresql